weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Isaiah, on being questioned, told his mother with considerable reluctance about his conversation with Meriwether.
 Belle, while regretting the breach, understood.
-She had been glad to <span id="calibre_link-69" page-number="27" page-name="Page:There Is Confusion.djvu/33" page-index="33" page-quality="3" title="Page:There_Is_Confusion.djvu/33"></span>have her boy the associate of young white Bye.
+She had been glad to have her boy the associate of young white Bye.
 Without expressing it to herself in so many words she had realized that association with Meriwether was an education for Isaiah.
 Already he was talking more correctly than